 The reason I list the version below with lard (you can also use coconut oil or butter, depending on your diet) is that I LOVE the end result, the texture, when it’s chilled.
 I use it in a couple of cheesecake recipes as the topping (like this one), and it’s a really nice texture.
 You can slice right through it after it’s been chilled, instead of having to break through a hard surface, but it doesn’t run either: It behaves like ganache!

-With butter the recipe’s just a bit firmer, and with coconut oil, chilled, it is a bit harder still.
+With butter the recipe’s just a bit firmer, and with coconut oil (for dairy-free and vegan), chilled, it is a bit harder still.
 BUT at room temperature this ganache is crazy good spread on bread or waffle, or eaten straight off your spoon!
-Our staff was eating it straight like pudding! 🙂
+Our staff was eating it like pudding! 🙂

 Enjoy the fast, easy preparation, and the outcome!
 You may find you’re making ganache weekly once you have this recipe in your arsenal.